ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/setup_en.md

 Your game will connect automatically to Archipelago, and reconnect automatically when loading the save, later.

 You will never need to enter this information again for this character.

+### Interacting with the MultiWorld from in-game

+When you connect, you should see a message in the chat informing you of the `!!help` command.
+This command will list other Stardew-exclusive chat commands you can use.

+Furthermore, you can use the in-game chat box to talk to other players in the multiworld, assuming they are using a game that supports chatting.

+Lastly, you can also run Archipelago commands `!help` from the in game chat box, allowing you to request hints on certain items, or check missing locations.

+It is important to note that the Stardew Valley chat is fairly limited in its capabilities.
+For example, it doesn't allow scrolling up to see history that has been pushed off screen.
+The SMAPI console running alonside your game will have the full history as well and may be better suited to read older messages.
+For a better chat experience, you can also use the official Archipelago Text Client, altough it will not allow you to run Stardew-exclusive commands.

 ### Multiplayer